BenjaminBanwart/Pokemon_Battle_Game/README.md

 - High damage moves have higher chance to miss target
 - Resize pokemon png's to all fit well
 - Make page responsive
+- Show how many pokemon are left to fight
+- Reset button